Current trends and future directions in event-based control: Performance sampling rate trade-off

 Hence, a research direction with high impact potential is to bring together the performance related techniques elaborated in this section with the event-based control frameworks examined in Section~\ref{sec_framework}.
 This would allow obtaining design frameworks that broadly characterize the performance properties of resulting event-based control schemes and, thereby, more widely enable performance advantages of event-based control by design.

 Another promising research direction is to ease the analysis of specific event-based control designs with respect to their performance properties.
 Since optimal designs are typically hard to find, studying the consistency properties of existing designs in a broader way has a lot of potential.
 We have seen that control performance requirements and resulting sampling behavior are strongly intertwined for event-based control schemes in many cases.
 Consequently, one can aim to find new theoretical approaches for this analysis, but may very well also focus on numerical and algorithmic consistency evaluations of event-based control schemes.
 For this goal, one could leverage the (numerical) sampling behavior analysis techniques from Chapter~\ref{sec_sampling} to arrive at methodologies that allow for (numerical) performance evaluations for existing ETC schemes.
 This could ultimately provide a framework to analyze newly designed triggering rules (numerically) and to relate existing and new event-based control schemes in terms of their performance properties.
+Performance comparison perspectives for sampling schemes and their relationship are discussed in \cite{Meister2025} and can serve as a starting point for such (numerical) tools.

 Lastly, the concept of ETC performance examination and how to compare it to TTC should be transferred to different application regimes of ETC. As an example, the advantage of decentralized ETC over periodic schemes in distributed setups is mostly unexamined, as pointed out above and in \cite{Nowzari2019}.
 A potential research direction is to study ETC designs that take the availability of information explicitly into account.
 In \cite{Meister2024a}, it is demonstrated that this can have decisive impact on ETC performance properties in distributed setups.
 Other application domains may also require analyses with respect to other performance criteria or different sampling intensity measures, e.g., the minimum inter-event time or the data rate.
 Details on the data rate as sampling cost and its motivation can be found in the next section where we move from control performance to closed-loop stability as control goal.